 Simulation Summary

-The simulation summary (left of Figure 242) gives you a quick access to the mean, median and standard deviation of the dRSS, iRSS unwanted and iRSSblocking
+The simulation summary (left of Figure 242) provides a quick access to the mean, median and standard deviation of the dRSS, iRSS unwanted and iRSSblocking

 The mean is computed using the simulated results in dB.
-The median is computed using the simulated results converted to linear value and then the median is expressed in dB.
+The median is computed using the simulated results converted to linear values and then converted again to dB.
 The standard deviation (StdDev) is computed using the simulated results in dB.
-This is discussed in Annex A1.5.1
+This is further explained in Annex A1.5.1

 Simulation status

-The progress bar (right of Figure 242) reflects the proportion of carried out events with respect to overall number of scheduled events.
+The progress bar (right of Figure 242) reflects the percentage of events simulated with respect to overall number of events specified in the simulation control window in the scenario tab.